 Talks, tours & more

-Hear stories from the police station.
-Listen to true tales of courageous cops and rotten robbers.
+Hear stories of the Police Station.
+Listen to true tales of courageous cops and rotten robbers. (max 20 pax)

 Murder in the Museum (adults only tour).
-Come and hear salacious stories of bushranger Andrew George Scott, alias Captain Moonlite, and Henry Louis Bertrand, aka ‘the mad dentist of Wynyard Square’.
+Come and hear intriguing stories of bushranger Andrew George Scott, alias Captain Moonlite, and Henry Louis Bertrand, aka ‘the mad dentist of Wynyard Square'. (max 30 pax)